cmalhi/viserion/README.md

 To run server: `npm start`

-You may need to: `npm install -g watchman`
+You may need to: `brew install watchman`

 ## Notes ##